Skip to content

 A letter written slowly and thoughtfully over several days is almost always better than one written in a single sitting under emotional pressure.
 Start with notes — not prose, just points.
 What stories come to mind?
 What qualities do you want to name?
 What do you most want this person to know?

 Sit with your notes for a day or two.
 Add things as they occur to you.
 Then write a first draft without stopping to perfect it, letting the words come as naturally as possible.
-Read it back, not to evaluate the quality of the writing but to ask whether it sounds like you — whether someone who knows you would recognize your voice in these words.
+Read it back, asking not whether the writing is good but whether it sounds like you — whether someone who knows you would recognize your voice in these words.

-Length is less important than specificity.
+Length matters less than specificity.
 A focused letter of three pages that talks directly about this grandchild, these stories, these specific things you believe, is more powerful than a ten-page document that covers everything in general terms.

-If you're writing by hand, write in your best handwriting but don't torture yourself over perfect penmanship.
+If you are writing by hand, write in your best handwriting but do not torture yourself over perfect penmanship.
 Your actual handwriting — recognizable, human, imperfect — is part of what makes the letter an artifact rather than a document.

 Timing and Delivery